FFFSTANZA/FoloCharge/PHASE4_SUMMARY.md

 4. ✅ Site and Charger Analytics merged into unified Performance Analytics
 5. ✅ Both views work seamlessly together with shared data

-The FoloCharge dashboard now has a more premium, enterprise-grade appearance with improved usability and unified analytics experience.
+The Folonite DMS dashboard now has a more premium, enterprise-grade appearance with improved usability and unified analytics experience.